About

 Select a recipient category:

-Ivanahoe Groulx
+Ivanhoe Groulx

 The Circle of Ancient Peacekeepers builds bridges between cultures through the use of traditional music, dance, poetry and ceremonies.